Calvatia gigantea: Taxonomy

 The classification of this species has been revised in recent decades.
-Puffballs, earthballs, earthstars, stinkhorns and several other kinds of fungi were once thought to be related and were known as the gasteromycetes or 'stomach' fungi, because the fertile material develops inside spherical or pear-shaped fruitbodies; however, this group is now known to be polyphyletic.
+Puffballs, earthballs, earthstars, stinkhorns and several other kinds of fungi were once thought to be related and were known as the gasteromycetes or 'stomach' fungi, because the fertile material develops inside spherical or pear-shaped fruiting bodies; however, this group is now known to be polyphyletic.

-Today, some authors place the giant puffball and other members of genus Calvatia in order Agaricales.
+Today, some authors place the giant puffball and other members of the genus Calvatia in order Agaricales.
 The giant puffball has also been placed in two other genera, Lycoperdon and Langermannia, in years past.
 The current view is that the giant puffball belongs in Calvatia.

 Description

 Calvatia gigantea grows up to 10-50 cm wide and high.
 It can grow to 80 cm diameter and weigh several kilograms.
 A specimen weighing over 23 kg was recorded in Thunder Bay, Ontario, Canada.

 The interior of an immature puffball is white, while that of a mature specimen is greenish brown.
 The fruiting body of a puffball mushroom develops within a few weeks and soon begins to decompose and rot, at which point it becomes dangerous to eat.
 Unlike most mushrooms, all the spores of the giant puffball are created inside the fruiting body; large specimens can easily contain several trillion.
 The spores are yellowish, smooth, and 3–6 μm in size.
 They produce a white spore print when young, while it is olive with an unpleasant smell in age.
-Prof. John Lindley has calculated that C. gigantea grows at a rate of sixty million new cells per minute on its way to making seven quintillion (7,000,000,000,000,000,000) spores.
+Prof. John Lindley has calculated that C. gigantea grows at a rate of sixty million new cells per minute on its way to making seven quintillion (7 × 10^{18}) spores.